 • by taxi.

-• The cost is calculated by taxi meter in Yellow cab...
-Boarding cost is $ 3, each mile is $ 2.
-Traffic waiting time $ 0.40 per minute.
-Also $ 0.65 for each passenger is added to the cost.
-Thus, the approximate cost from Indianapolis airport to the city center without traffic jams will be $ 25.
+• The cost is calculated according to the taxi meter in Yellow cab.
+Landing cost is $3, each mile is $2.
+Waiting time in traffic is $0.40 per minute.
+Also, $0.65 is added to the cost for each passenger.
+Thus approximate cost from the Indianapolis airport to the city center without traffic jams will be $25.

-• by rented car...
-You can see the best prices.
+• by rented car.
+Look the best prices Can .

-• by shuttle Indy Airport shuttle...
+• on the Indy Airport shuttle.
 Buses run every half hour from 5:00 to 23:00.
-The fare from the airport to the center is $ 10.
+The cost of travel from the airport to the center is $10.

-• by IndyGo bus...
-This is the so-called green line, bus number 205, which only does what runs between the airport and the center.
+• by IndyGo bus.
+This is the so-called green line, bus No. 205, which only runs between the airport and the center.
 The trip will take only 20 minutes (if there are no traffic jams) and 7 dollars.

-Indianapolis City Transportation well developed too.
-From the center, you can change to any bus and go wherever you want.
-Routes are plentiful, and each terminus is centrally located, mostly at the intersection of Ohio and Capital.
+Indianapolis City Transportation also well developed.
+From the center you can change to any bus and go wherever you need to go.
+There are a lot of routes, and the final stops for each of them are located in the center, mainly at the intersection of Ohio and Capital.

 Hotels in Indianapolis - where to stay

-Here are examples of good hotels in downtown Indianapolis:
+Here are examples of good ones hotels in downtown Indianapolis:

 Indianapolis at Memorial Day

 Shops and even almost all supermarkets in the city center during the auto race 500 miles of Indianapolis were closed.
-People interested in the race were either at the circuit or clustered around their companies in places unknown to me.
-Those who were not interested left the city, drove away in cars, in vans to travel through national parks, which in the United States are enough for everyone.
-And then after all, three days off at the end of May in such good weather!
-Well at least the buses were running!
-Not an all-out Shabbat.
+People interested in the race were either at the race track or clustered around their companies in places unknown to me.
+Those who were not interested went out of town, left in cars, traveled around in vans. national parks, of which there is enough for everyone in the USA.
+But it’s a three-day weekend at the end of May with such good weather!
+Well at least there were buses!
+Not a total Shabbat.

 The city center is very small.
-You can get around it in about fifteen minutes.
-And once you step outside Michigan Avenue, you will be amazed at how quickly Indianapolis changed its face.
-Just now, it was a business center with skyscrapers of various companies (like in Los Angeles), beautiful historical government buildings, and you took a few steps and cozy houses are in front of your eyes!
+You can walk around it in about fifteen minutes.
+And as soon as you step outside Michigan Avenue, you'll be amazed at how quickly Indianapolis has changed its face.
+That's just where he was business center with skyscrapers of various companies (like in Los Angeles), beautiful historical government buildings, and you took a few steps and before your eyes are cozy houses!
 Okay, there is still a small layer of three-story buildings like the Indianapolis star office.
-But then, at once, beautiful, cozy houses.
-Like a fairytale!
-And greens all around!
+But then immediately beautiful, cozy houses.
+It's like a fairytale!
+And greenery all around!

 Walk from the center almost to the outskirts